Juju Menstrual Cup Review

 Unlike Instead Soft Cups, the Ziggy Cup is reusable.
 It’s a flat, flexible disc that is made from medical grade silicone and it’ll last for years.
 What makes it suitable for penetrative sex is that it fits right under your cervix, instead of low in the vaginal canal like the Juju Menstrual Cup.

-You can check out the Ziggy Cup for yourself over on Amazon:
+You can check out the Ziggy Cup for yourself online:

 The Takeaway on the Juju Menstrual Cup: Great for Australians!